braunie999/BalancingBodyweight/README.md

 - **Nutrition Tips**: Information on diet and nutrition to complement your training.
 - **Community Forum**: A space for to connect, share experiences, and ask questions.
 - **Progress Tracking**: Tools to help you track your progress and stay motivated.

-## Getting Started

-1. **Explore Tutorials**: Check out our tutorial section to learn new exercises.
-2. **Join the Forum**: Engage with others, share your journey, and ask for advice.
-3. **Start Training**: Follow a workout plan that fits your level and goals.

 ## Contact